 Let’s start by discussing what a pop filter actually does to improve audio.

-Pop filters works by dissipating plosive energy (from a person’s mouth/vocal tract) before it reaches the microphone diaphragm.
+Pop filters work by dissipating plosive energy from a person’s mouth/vocal tract before it reaches the microphone diaphragm.

 Plosives have the potential to hit the diaphragm of a microphone much harder than sound wave vibrations and can cause an overloading of the diaphragm.
 This overloading is heard as a “pop” in the microphone signal, which helps to explain the name “pop filter.”

-In English, plosives happens on the hard consonants of B, D, G (as in “Ga” and not “Gee”), K, P, and T. The blasts of air that are emitted from the mouth as part of the mouth/vocal tract is closed and opened.
+In English, plosives happen on the hard consonants of B, D, G (as in “Ga” and not “Gee”), K, P, and T. The blasts of air are emitted from the mouth as parts of the mouth/vocal tract are closed and opened.
 In English, the plosive closing/opening happens in the following locations: